MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 ### Format

-Lua node scripts should follow this convention: several metadata entries should be followed by actual function signature which should start with conventional **LevelFuncs.Engine.Node.** prefix, and should be strictly single-line.
+Lua node scripts should follow this convention: several metadata entries should be followed by actual function signature which should start with conventional **LevelFuncs.Engine.Node.** prefix.
 Function signature should be followed by function body in arbitrary format.
 Amount of argument metadata entries should be the same as actual function arguments, and should be listed in the same order.

 ### Argument naming and order